 There is no consensus regarding the use of risk-reducing colectomy for LS, and little is known about decision-making and psychological sequelae surrounding risk-reducing colectomy for LS.

-Among persons who received positive test results, a greater proportion indicated interest in having risk-reducing colectomy following disclosure of results as compared with baseline.
+Among persons who received positive test results, a greater proportion indicated interest in having risk-reducing colectomy after disclosure of results than at baseline.
 This study also indicated that consideration of risk-reducing surgery for LS may motivate participation in genetic testing.
 Before receiving results, 46% indicated that they were considering risk-reducing colectomy, and 69% of women were considering risk-reducing total abdominal hysterectomy (RRH) and risk reducing bilateral salpingo-oophorectomy (RRSO); however, this study did not assess whether persons actually followed through with risk-reducing surgery after they received their test results.
-Prior to undergoing LS genetic counseling and testing, 5% of cancer-unaffected individuals at risk of a MMR mutation in a longitudinal study reported that they would consider colectomy, and 5% of women indicated that they would have an RRH and an RRSO, if they were found to be mutation-positive.
-At 3 years following disclosure of results, no participants had undergone risk-reducing colectomy.[54,76] Two women who had undergone an RRH before genetic testing underwent RRSO within 1 year after testing, however, no other female mutation carriers in the study reported having either procedure at 3 years following test result disclosure.
+Before undergoing LS genetic counseling and testing, 5% of cancer-unaffected individuals at risk of a MMR mutation in a longitudinal study reported that they would consider colectomy, and 5% of women indicated that they would have an RRH and an RRSO, if they were found to be mutation-positive.
+At 3 years after disclosure of results, no participants had undergone risk-reducing colectomy.[29,52] Two women who had undergone an RRH before genetic testing underwent RRSO within 1 year after testing, however, no other female mutation carriers in the study reported having either procedure at 3 years after test result disclosure.

 In a cross-sectional quality-of-life and functional outcome survey of LS patients with more extensive (subtotal colectomy) or less extensive (segmental resection or hemicolectomy) resections, global quality-of-life outcomes were comparable, although patients with greater extent of resection described more frequent bowel movements and related dysfunction.